MichaelEischer/restic/doc/REST_backend.rst

 Deletes the repository on the server side.
 The server responds with "200 OK" if the repository was successfully removed.
-If this function is not implemented the server returns "501 Not Implemented", if this it is denied by the server it returns "403 Forbidden".
+If this function is not implemented the server returns "501 Not Implemented", if it is denied by the server it returns "403 Forbidden".

 HEAD {path}/config
 ==================

 Returns "200 OK" if the repository has a configuration, an HTTP error otherwise.
+On success, the response SHOULD include the ``Content-Length`` header with the size of the configuration file.

 GET {path}/config
 =================